 [This Policy was last approved by the Scottish Power Limited Board on [7th] October 2020.]

 5. FURTHER INFORMATION AND GUIDANCE

-The following supplementary policies are available for ScottishPower employees on the ScottishPower Compliance Division intranet site (Corporation > Compliance > Compliance Division):
+The following supplementary policies are available for ScottishPower employees on the SP Compliance Division area of the ScottishPower intranet portal (Iberdrola Group > Our areas and businesses > SP Compliance Division):